-- Put the tablet in a glass of still (non-fizzy) water.
-Do not use any other liquids.
-Stir until the tablet breaks up (the mixture will not be clear) then drink the mixture straight away or within 30 minutes.
-Always stir the mixture just before - To make sure that you have drunk all of the medicine, rinse the glass very well with half a glass of water and drink it.
+- Stir until the tablet breaks up (the mixture will not be clear) then drink the mixture straight away or within - 30 minutes.
+Always stir the mixture just before drinking it.
+To make sure that you have drunk all of the medicine, rinse the glass very well with half a glass of water and drink it.
 The solid pieces contain the medicine - do not chew or crush them.